xmartlabs/spoter-embeddings/README.md

 pip install -r requirements.txt
 ```

+> We tested this using Python 3.7.13.
+Other versions may work.

 To train the model, run `train.sh` in Docker or your virtual env.

 The hyperparameters with their descriptions can be found in the [train.py](link...) file.